phanxgames/postgresjs/readme.md

 PostgreSQL database wrapper that provides helpers to query the database.

 * Select, Insert, Update and Delete Query Builders
-* Merge Command allowing insert or update
+* Merge Command allowing insert or update in one command
 * Suspend integration for generator-based async control-flow
 * Idle Connection Auto Closer
 * No transpiling required